 The first mile of the trail is very open, and you can see all of the surrounding mesas and buttes.
 About 1/2 mile in, make sure you turn left, following the creek.

 You’ll definitely want to wear water/hiking shoes.
-A few people wore Chacos, Keens, and I wore my Merrell’s.
-There are a lot of pebbles and rocks in the creek, so it’s better if you have fully closed water shoes, like the Merrell’s, so you don’t have to stop to get the rocks out of your shoes.
+There are a lot of pebbles and rocks in the creek, so it’s better if you have fully closed water shoes like these so you don’t have to stop to get the rocks out of your shoes.

 As you continue further up the canyon the walls will get higher and higher.